johe123qwe/github-trending/README.md

 ## All language

+* 【2024-09-01】[gitroomhq / postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 Schedule social posts, measure them, exchange with other members and get a lot of help from AI 🚀
+* 【2024-09-01】[AppFlowy-IO / AppFlowy-Cloud](https://github.com/AppFlowy-IO/AppFlowy-Cloud) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
 * 【2024-08-29】[Cinnamon / kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
 * 【2024-08-29】[dokku / dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 * 【2024-08-27】[khcrysalis / Feather](https://github.com/khcrysalis/Feather) - Feather is a free on-device iOS application manager/installer built with UIKit for quality.